brewchetta/pair-programming-challenge-js-furniture-emporium/README.md

 ## Bonus

-When the furniture gets fetched and every time that the furniture updates, order the list by price starting with the most expensive item and ending with the least expensive.
+When the furniture gets fetched, order the list by price starting with the most expensive item and ending with the least expensive.